VChristlein/BayesianUNet4GlacierSegmentation/README.md

 # Bayesian U-Net for Segmenting Glaciers in Sar Imagery

+This code basis was created by Andreas Hartmann.
+All credits to him.

 ## Abstract
 Fluctuations of the glacier calving front have an important influence over the ice flow of whole glacier systems.
 It is therefore important to precisely